Coupa Software (NASDAQ:COUP) Releases FY 2022 Earnings Guidance

-Several brokerages have recently weighed in on COUP.
-KeyCorp cut their target price on Coupa Software from $400.00 to $350.00 and set an overweight rating on the stock in a research report on Tuesday, June 8th.
-Wolfe Research started coverage on Coupa Software in a research report on Thursday, April 22nd.
-They set an outperform rating and a $310.00 target price on the stock.
-Royal Bank of Canada cut their price target on Coupa Software from $360.00 to $340.00 and set an outperform rating on the stock in a research report on Wednesday, March 17th.
-Barclays cut their price target on Coupa Software from $292.00 to $250.00 and set an equal weight rating on the stock in a research report on Tuesday, June 8th.
-Finally, Morgan Stanley cut their price target on Coupa Software from $395.00 to $381.00 and set an overweight rating on the stock in a research report on Tuesday, June 8th.
-One investment analyst has rated the stock with a sell rating, eight have issued a hold rating, fourteen have given a buy rating and one has given a strong buy rating to the stock.
-The stock currently has a consensus rating of Buy and a consensus target price of $299.63.
+A number of research firms have commented on COUP.
+Zacks Investment Research upgraded shares of Coupa Software from a sell rating to a hold rating and set a $235.00 price target on the stock in a research report on Friday, June 11th.
+Needham & Company LLC dropped their price target on shares of Coupa Software from $385.00 to $280.00 and set a buy rating on the stock in a research report on Tuesday, June 8th.
+Barclays dropped their price target on shares of Coupa Software from $292.00 to $250.00 and set an equal weight rating on the stock in a research report on Tuesday, June 8th.
+JPMorgan Chase & Co. boosted their price target on shares of Coupa Software from $121.00 to $125.00 and gave the stock an underweight rating in a research report on Wednesday, March 17th.
+They noted that the move was a valuation call.
+Finally, Truist Securities dropped their price target on shares of Coupa Software from $386.00 to $326.00 and set a buy rating on the stock in a research report on Tuesday, June 8th.
+One research analyst has rated the stock with a sell rating, eight have given a hold rating, fourteen have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
+Coupa Software currently has a consensus rating of Buy and a consensus price target of $299.63.

-In related news, CEO Robert Bernshteyn sold 50,000 shares of Coupa Software stock in a transaction on Monday, April 19th.
-The stock was sold at an average price of $264.69, for a total transaction of $13,234,500.00.
-Following the completion of the transaction, the chief executive officer now directly owns 263,043 shares of the company’s stock, valued at $69,624,851.67.
-The sale was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
-Also, EVP Robert Glenn sold 1,212 shares of Coupa Software stock in a transaction on Tuesday, June 22nd.
-The stock was sold at an average price of $243.49, for a total value of $295,109.88.
-Following the transaction, the executive vice president now directly owns 2,719 shares of the company’s stock, valued at $662,049.31.
+In related news, CAO Maurizio Baratta sold 642 shares of the business’s stock in a transaction that occurred on Tuesday, June 22nd.
+The shares were sold at an average price of $243.49, for a total transaction of $156,320.58.
+Following the transaction, the chief accounting officer now directly owns 2,526 shares of the company’s stock, valued at $615,055.74.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, insider Mark Riggs sold 930 shares of the business’s stock in a transaction that occurred on Monday, April 26th.
+The shares were sold at an average price of $267.81, for a total transaction of $249,063.30.
+Following the transaction, the insider now directly owns 1,723 shares in the company, valued at $461,436.63.
 The disclosure for this sale can be found here.
-Over the last 90 days, insiders sold 116,563 shares of company stock worth $28,491,717.
-Company insiders own 2.60% of the company’s stock.
+Insiders have sold 118,563 shares of company stock worth $28,991,717 over the last ninety days.
+2.60% of the stock is currently owned by insiders.

 Coupa Software Incorporated provides cloud-based business spend management platform.
 Its platform connects organizations with suppliers globally; and provides visibility into and control over how companies spend money, optimize supply chains, and manage liquidity, as well as enables businesses to achieve savings that drive profitability.